kelu124/echomods/Worklog.md

 * This hack of a [eink display](https://davidgf.net/page/41/e-ink-wifi-display) is awesome.
 Hacking a STM32F103ZE and plugging a ESP8266
 * Working on [CSV images library](https://github.com/kelu124/murgen-dev-kit/tree/master/software/examples_csv) for images using the CSV+dict format

+#### 2016-06-17

+* Printing  with the thermal printer: a success with https://learn.adafruit.com/networked-thermal-printer-using-cups-and-raspberry-pi/network-printing
+* No news from Zach ?

+Shopping à faire: 1000$ = 840€

+* RPi0 : 42€
+* Lulu - book on opensource projects : 17€
+* Work on EMW3165: 230€
+* Transducteur : 150€
+* Matos en rab EdgeF: (125€)*3/4
+* Deux modules echomods : 110+140 (-125/4)€
+* Reste: 101€ for contigencies + SMA cables + matos (bois)

 uControllers and other stuff
 -------